Easy Mexican Tofu Tacos – Vegan Recipe

 - Diced avocado

-Can the tacos be made gluten free?
-As long as you use corn tortillas, and gluten free tamari instead of soy sauce, these tacos are gluten free.
+- Gluten free – As long as you use corn tortillas and gluten free tamari instead of soy sauce, these tacos are gluten free.

 - The Best Vegan Enchiladas